Happy 5th Birthday blog!

 As we headed to the airport we were greeted by an army of baboons.
 Man was the flight smooth.
 Without all the American rules, you can get to your gate in 20 minutes.
 I forgot life without taking off shoes and confusing lines.
 Though it was weird that everyone boards at the same time regardless of seat assignment.
 We successfully made it to Cape Town and I felt better.
 All the angry food was gone.
 Our driver is Malay (categorized as Colored by South Africa) and a descendant of Muslim slaves.
 He told us that all anyone cares about now is money and not race but that was quickly disproved.
 As we entered our hotel, we encountered glares and rudeness from other White guests.
 Cape Town is so lovely.
 Not a first impression of Johannesburg which is a regular work a day city.
 And everyone kept stressing how safe it is.
 Of course this is attributed to not being run by the ANC.
 I realized that a lot of Whites are stressed by the death of the kind Mandela and are really worried about their minority status as being only 10% of the population.
 For the afternoon, we walked along the Victoria and Alfred Waterfront.
 Then for dinner headed to the way too hip Long Street at the recommendation of our terrible concierge.
 We were about twice as old as everyone there (the legal drinking age is 18) and the drinks were cheap and awful.
 I felt every ounce of my age and asked a cab driver for a good dinner recommendation.
 We went to the truly authentic Marco’s African with drumming, xylophones and even some splits.
 It was awesome.

 We are up early to hit Table Mountain and I didn’t want my hubby to see the cable car first as he is terrified of heights.
 I thought I could trick him.
 I could not.
 Ever since a disastrous trek up the mountains of Kyrgyzstan where I honestly thought I would die, I am petrified of driving up mountains.
 My sheer terror of the drive in combination with the long line and my hubby’s refusal, I decided that the Table Mountain cable car was an experience I wouldn’t have.
 We drove over to Signal Hill to overlook the city.
-We completely a not super exciting city orientation tour.
+We completed a not super exciting city orientation tour.
 This is how I discovered that South Africans are way too enamored with basic squirrels because only one park in the city has them.
 You can buy nuts to feed them and people were constantly photographing them.
 And these people have baboons.
 So odd.
 That afternoon, we took a boat ride to Robben Island to see the former leper colony turned prison.
 There are multiple boats to the island.
 We were on a fast boat over and the world’s slowest boat on the way back (I think floating kelp beat us to shore).
 The island is a true journey and one where White South Africans cannot gloss over their dismal treatment of the native people.
 Political prisoners of African descent received less food, sterilization, a simple t-shirt and shorts to wear in all weather conditions, floor mats for sleeping and only three days of hot water a week.
 Nelson Mandela spent 18 years there and finally got an actual cot after 15 years.
 They had to do hard labor and no one was allowed to talk even though you live and work so closely.
 Our island tour guide was a former political prisoner who entered the prison at age 17.
 He said that giving tours was cathartic for him and allowed him to release the anger from his imprisonment.
 It was beyond moving.
 After that we attended the Oyster and Wine Festival on the Waterfront.
 I was really happy to see bands playing African music after seeing so many rock cover bands along the waterfront earlier.

 Up and at it to tour an island to see a seal colony, which stank to high heaven.
 We then drove down the coast, which resembles Cali but prettier to Cape Point and the Cape of Good Hope.
 It is the southwestern tip of Africa, not the tip–which is highly stressed—where the Atlantic and Indian oceans meet.
 We were at the end of the world, at least one tip.
 We saw wild ostriches, it never dawned on me that there could be wild ostriches, and more antelope.
 Yea, I suck at the antelope.
 Then excitedly we darted over to see the African penguins which arrived in 1982.
 I love penguins and they are so cute.
 No baby penguins though.
 We ate a basic lunch in Simon Town.
 And the truly hectic pace of wedding planning and this non-stop tour weighed on me heavily.
 I hit a true wall.
 We forged ahead to the Botanical Gardens.
 Everything in my soul wanted to get on the tram, but elderly people trudged up the hills and slopes like it was nothing and I powered through.
 I just wanted to lay in the bed after our full day but Rider forced me out to dinner at this swanky African sushi fusion restaurant on the Waterfront.
 It was my first encounter with bland food and I barely touched it.
 I was so tired and we had the most inattentive waiter, which left me unenthusiastic.
 I should have sought a better food option but was too tired for research.
 Back to the room for terrible tv.